Jarett Dillard: Professional career

-2009 NFL Draft

 Jacksonville Jaguars

-Dillard was drafted by the Jacksonville Jaguars in the 5th round of the 2009 NFL Draft.
+Dillard was selected by the Jacksonville Jaguars in the fifth round of the 2009 NFL draft.
 He is the second Rice player to be taken by Jacksonville after Brandon Green in 2003.
 On July 17 he was signed to a contract.
 Length and terms of the contract were undisclosed.
 As a rookie, Dillard caught six passes for 106 yards before suffering a broken ankle against the Jets in week 10 of the '09 season.

-Dillard was placed on the injured reserve list on September 11, 2010 due to a foot injury and did not play a down that year.
+Dillard was placed on the injured reserve list on September 11, 2010, due to a foot injury and did not play a down that year.

 Dillard was released by the Jaguars on May 7, 2012.

 Detroit Lions

 Dillard signed with Detroit on June 16, 2012, but was released on August 27, 2012.

 Arizona Cardinals

 Dillard signed with the Arizona Cardinals on April 24, 2013.
-He was waived after given an injury settlement on August 24, 2013.
+He was waived after being given an injury settlement on August 24, 2013.